kevinsalimi/DotnetStaticWebsite/wwwroot/data/posts/IOC.md

 * [**Ninject**](http://ninject.org/)

 ### Conclusion
-As we discussed, IOC is a high-level principle in programming and has different ways of implementation, one of which is the Dependency Injection.
-IOC brings us a loosely coupled software that every part of it could be tested and easy to maintain.
+As we discussed, IoC is a high-level principle in programming and has different ways of implementation, one of which is the Dependency Injection.
+IoC brings us a loosely coupled software that every part of it could be tested and easy to maintain.